Blazor UI Modeling with AI

 The type of component 'MudChip' cannot be inferred based on the values provided.
 Consider specifying the type arguments directly using the following attributes: 'T'.

-Fix: Simply add T="string"
+Fix: Simply add T="string" into the MudChip components.

 Improving the Results of AI